mrmurphy/a-very-im-port-ant-topic/PITCHME.md

   - Serialize data on exit |
   - Deserialize data on entrance |
 - Send info, receive info, no requests/responses |
-- Try to have the data live in just one place instead of syncing state |

 ---
 # Why the Actor Model?
 A Case Study